roinemilko/spinulv0.1/README.md

 # spinulv0.1
 A simulator to predict spin wave dispersion in Heisenberg models.
-Made for eduactional purposes.
+Made for learning purposes.

 ## TODO
 - Update dependencies